-Every fortnight on Thursday, the children sell organic veggie boxes to the school and broader Eastern Suburbs community.
+Every fortnight on a Thursday, the children sell organic veggie boxes to parents and friends in the community.

-The children run a committee where they organise the selection, the orders, transport, distribution, sales and PR.
+The children run a committee where they organise the selection of produce, the orders, delivery, distribution, sales and PR.

 All profits go towards Udon Thani Home for Girls where the children pay for the wages of a Montessori teacher named Gai.